Geography of Sydney: Geology

 Being very porous, the Sydney sandstone has shale lenses and fossil riverbeds dotted throughout and it is some 200 m thick.
 The sandstone was probably deposited in a freshwater delta and is the caprock which controls the erosion and scarp retreat of the Illawarra escarpment.
 Six kilometres of sandstone and shale lie under Sydney.
 Bringelly Shale and Minchinbury Sandstone are often seen in the greater western parts of Sydney.
 Ashfield Shale is observed in the inner western suburbs.
 These components are part of the Wianamatta Shale group.
 Mittagong Formation sighted in a few areas in northern Sydney.

 The Prospect dolerite intrusion in western Sydney is the largest assemblage of igneous rock in Sydney.
 The oval-shaped ridge was made many millions of years ago when volcanic material from the Earth's upper mantle moved upwards and then sideways.
 Slow erosion of the overlying layers of sedimentary rock by the flow of rainwater have eventually laid bare the edges of the volcanic and metamorphic rocks of the intrusion.
 The Gap, an ocean cliff on the South Head peninsula in Watsons Bay, was laid as sediment more than 200 million years ago in the Triassic period.
-During the Jurassic era, a cataclysmic event resulted in an enormous crack forming within the strata.
+During the Jurassic period, a cataclysmic event resulted in an enormous crack forming within the strata.
 The Gap itself forms a sequence that continues offshore to the edge of the Sahul Shelf.

 Sydney features two major soils; sandy soils (such as red, brown and yellow podsols, grey and brown tenosols, lithosols, kandosols and kurosols) which originate from the Hawkesbury sandstone and have low fertility, and clay soils (which are from shales and volcanic rocks), though some soils may be a mixture of the aforementioned soils (such as sandy clay loams and silty clay loam).

 Sydney has a number of islands in its harbour and surrounding rivers.
 Such islands include, Shark Island, Cockatoo Island, Clark Island, Snapper Island, Spectacle Island and Goat Island in Port Jackson.
 Bare Island in Botany Bay.
 Lion Island, Long Island and Milson Island in Hawkesbury River.
 Scotland Island in the Northern Beaches.
 And Rodd Island in Parramatta River.